Skip to content

 When ready, select Enroll Certificate.

-On the next screen, you can either deploy your certificate immediately by selecting Get deployment details, or select Do this later to defer deployment.
+On the next screen, you can either get the necessary deployment details immediately by selecting Get deployment details, or select Do this later to retrieve them at another time.